Peacetime scene from Waikiki Beach,

-Mickey Mathews, born and raised in the Auto City of Flint, Michigan, starred in football and baseball at Michigan Normal College (later renamed Eastern Michigan).
-He graduated in the Class of 1933.
-Over the years Mickey became a gifted writer, publishing two novels by 1940.
-In early 1941, his publisher sent him to Hawaii to write a novel about the oft-rumored attack by Japan against US Pacific bases, notably Pearl Harbor.
-Arriving at Oahu in March, Mickey made new friends notably Frank Tuttle, a retired Army major, librarian Patty Gilbert, later his fiancee, Nisei driver Dickie Makumo, soon a confidante, and Nisei writer Ronny Karamatsu, a local reporter.
-By summer Mickey was hired to write a weekly newspaper column on world events, notably German and Japanese aggression.
-As the US edged closer to war, Mickey and Frank and their friends uncover enemy secrets, try to solve the murder of a Nisei restaurant owner's daughter, cooperate with Lieutenant Charley Barrett and the Honolulu Police Department to uncover enemy agents, and in the end, discover the final secret of the Japanese attack on December 7, 1941.
+Mickey Mathews grew up and attended Central High in Flint, Michigan.
+Starring in football and baseball at Michigan Normal College (later renamed Eastern Michigan), he graduated in the Class of 1933.
+Mickey became a writer, publishing two novels by 1939.
+In early 1941, his publisher sent him to Hawaii to write about an oft-rumored attack by Japan against US Pacific bases, notably Pearl Harbor.
+Arriving at Oahu in March, Mickey made new friends, notably Frank Tuttle, a retired Army major, librarian Patty Gilbert, later his fiancee, Nisei driver Dickie Makumo, soon a confidante, and Nisei writer Ronny Karamatsu, a reporter.
+By mid-summer, Mickey is hired to write a weekly newspaper column on world events, notably German and Japanese aggression.
+As the US edged closer to war in the fall of 1941, Mickey and Frank and their friends uncover enemy secrets.
+They must solve the murder of a Nisei restaurant owner's daughter, and assist Lieutenant Charley Barrett and the Honolulu Police to ferret out enemy plans.
+The question remains: Can they discover the final secret in time to avoid a Japanese attack in December of 1941?

 Final Secret Review